 According to the legend, sisimite is a horrible monster that is described as a Big Foot, or Yeti lookalike.

-It is some sort of huge monkey with long hair that looks very strong and lives deep in forests and in the tallest mountains of the region.
-It only leaves the depths of forests to search for women that they kidnap and take into their caves.
+It is some sort of huge monkey with long hair that looks strong and lives deep in forests and in the tallest mountains of the region.
+It only leaves the depths of forests to search for women that it kidnaps and take into its cave.

 The most famous story is that of a woman that, after years of being kidnapped and having his 3 children managed to escape from with them.
 When the monster found out, he followed her and his kids.

 In her desperation, she crossed a river leaving her kids behind.
 El sisimite then drowned the kids as revenge against the woman.

 El cadejo is a mythical animal that tends to follow people at night as some sort of guardian.
 It has the shape of a large black dog with eyes that look like fire and huge teeth.
 Most of the times it follows drunken people on the streets.
 He helps them find their way home safely or stays near them if they fall asleep so that they don’t get robbed.

 There are stories that involve other dogs, such as a white one.
 This is the one that follows drunken women and there is also a gray one which cares for lonely kids.

 It is also said that whenever someone is being followed by one of these dogs, negative spirits won’t get close.

 This story is about a tiny house located over a green hill where cows eat and hang out.
 No one has lived in it for a long time.
 People say that anyone who tries to live in it dies before they have the time to leave it.